On Two Fronts

 September 1944 for P-51D Mustang fighters, making K-14B the most modern of the

-gun sights utilized by the US Army Air Forces in WWII.
+gun sights utilized by the US Army Air Forces in World War Two.
 K-14B gun

 sights were used on American fighters up through the 1950s, even on some